 Dr. Wood has received a number of national and international recognitions for his work.
 He was selected for the Canadian Institutes of Health Research’s Peter Lougheed Award as the nation’s top New Investigator applicant in 2003.
 In 2006, he received the Ron Ghitter Award in Human Rights.
 He was the recipient of a leadership award from the Canadian Medical Association in 2007, and in 2010 received a Physician of the Year award from the British Medical Journal for his ground-breaking research in the area of drug addiction.

 Dr. Wood has provided expert advice to the BC Supreme Court and the Supreme Court of Canada.
 He has consulted for the World Health Organization, and regularly serves on the US National Institutes of Health peer review committees.
-He is a former Associate Editor of the International Journal of Drug Policy and editorial board member of a host of addiction and infectious disease journals.
+He is a former Associate Editor of the International Journal of Drug Policy and has been an editorial board member of a host of addiction and infectious disease journals.
 Dr. Wood has been widely quoted in Canadian and international media, with over 500 referenced articles, and has contributed columns to leading news sources in Canada and abroad, including the Toronto Star, the Globe and Mail, the National Post, the Vancouver Sun, the LA Times and CNN.com.
-He is actively engaged with all levels of government as well as with family groups, persons in recovery and peer groups representing persons who use drugs, working to chart a new course for society’s response to substance use.